KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 As seen above, the addition of a widget can be done either through the icon displayed from the sheet of a dashboard or from the appropriate button appearing in the upper right bar.
 When clicking a palette containing the entire range of available widgets will be shown.
 Simply click the desired one for popping up the widget editor.
-A widget's editor normally has two sections, one for the *Data* management (not available i.e. for the *Image* widget) and another for the *Settings* containing the list properties that can vary from one widget to another.
+A widget's editor normally has two sections:
+   - *Data*, to associate datasets to the dashboard (this section is not available i.e. for the *Image* widget)
+   - *Settings*, with a list of components varying from one widget to another

 The below table shows an example of how the *Data* and the *Settings* sections appear for a *Text* widget.
-In case of i.e. an *Image* widget the *Settings* will contain the *Gallery* property which does not belong to the *Text* widget.
+In case of i.e. an *Image* widget, the *Settings* section will contain the *Gallery* property that does not belong to the *Text* widget.

    +--------------------+------------------------------------------------------------------------------+